bhklab/AnnotationGx/README.md

 ## Package Documentation

-To view and index of package documentation, run:
+To view an index of package documentation, run:
 ```r
 help(package="AnnotationGx")
 ```